Develop a better understanding of processes and resources when it comes to creating or making minor or major modifications to a program.

 Timeline

 As these three steps are iterative, it is recommended to allow between three to four months of active work for completion.
-While it’s hard to predict exactly how much time is needed, expect three or four hours per week (excluding the time for respondents to complete the surveys).
+While it’s hard to predict exactly how much time is needed, expect three or four hours per week (excluding the time required to allow respondents to complete the questionnaires).